Overview

 The more sources that point to the same theme, the higher the confidence that it represents a genuine root cause rather than an isolated incident.

-How AI automates root cause analysis
+How does AI automate root cause analysis?

 Manual root cause analysis requires a team to read through feedback, tag issues, group themes, and cross-reference data across sources.
 At scale this takes weeks and produces results that are already outdated by the time they are acted on.